OpenMoonRay/openmoonray-docs/docs/user-reference/tools/arras_render.md

 Under this environment, all backend computations can access the destination data by the same filename path.

-The next tip is you should use an absolute path for file information in your scene and should **NOT** use a relative path.
+The next rule is you should use an absolute path for file information in your scene and should **NOT** use a relative path.
 If you use a relative path like "./geomA" in your scene, backend computation tries to open the file using "./geomA".
 But probably the current directory is not the same and backend computation can not open the file and fail.
 You should use an absolute path for all filename information in your scene.